-In a small child's wish Waits the rapture of new hope And purpose today.
+In a small child's wish Lives the rapture of hope And our purpose for today.

-In a child's thank you Lie all blessings worth labor And comfort this day.
+In a little child's, "Thank you."
+Lie all blessings worth labor And our comfort for this day.

-In a baby's smile All wonder of life is known And peace for this day.
+In a tiny baby's smile All wonder of life is known And peace for this day.

-In a child's terror The demand for human love Cries loudly today.
+In a frightened child's terror The demand for human love Cries loudly today.

-In the children's world Truth begs us fight for their peace Today, friend, today.
+In the children's world Truth begs us fight for peace Today, friend, today.